yiisoft/docs/guide/en/start/forms.md

 }
 ```

-Now in case you will submit empty message you will get a validation error: "Value cannot be blank."
+Now, in case you will submit an empty message you will get a validation error: "Value cannot be blank."

 ## Trying it Out <span id="trying-it-out"></span>